 Knowing the total amount of money you have to spend on your project is great, but it’s not a budget until you breakdown exactly how you plan to spend the money.
 To create a budget, you need to do a little pre-work.

 Budgeting can get scary and complicated, but it doesn’t have to.
-In The Easy Way I teach a 3-step process for working your way into a realistic budget.
+In Project Home I teach an easy 3-step process for working your way into a realistic budget.

 - How to create the most accurate cost estimate possible